Lawn care guides & articles

 Pale color, thin growth, and weeds pushing in are all ways your lawn tells you the soil is running low on nutrients.
 Here is what to look for in San Antonio.

-Read articleWhen to Fertilize Your Lawn in Central Texas
+Read articleWhen to Fertilize Your Central Texas Lawn — or Get Professional Fertilization Done Right

 Fertilizer timing matters more than the brand.
 Here is when to feed a Central Texas lawn through the seasons, and what the three main nutrients actually do.